-Kids will love the device’s interchangeable accessories, while parents will appreciate parental control settings and a protected Kid View home screen.
+Kids may love the device’s interchangeable accessories, while parents might appreciate parental control settings and a protected Kid View home screen.

 The Ace 3 is heavily rubberized and exceptionally durable, which is helpful if it’s dropped.
 It offers up to 8 days of battery life.